meilisearch/documentation/learn/advanced/asynchronous_updates.md

 Task responses always contain a field indicating the request's current `status`.
 This field can have one of four possible values:

-- `enqueued`: the update request has been received and will be processed soon
+- `enqueued`: the task request has been received and will be processed soon
-- `processing`: the update is being processed
+- `processing`: the task is being processed
-- `processed`: the update has been successfully processed
+- `processed`: the task has been successfully processed
-- `failed`: a failure occurred when processing the update
+- `failed`: a failure occurred when processing the task

 The **final status of a `processed` task is `succeeded` or `failed`.**